Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 8. Boxer

-The brindle dog breed, however, makes a fantastic watchdog with the right training.
+The brindle dog breed, however, makes a fantastic watchdog with the proper training.
 However, they have a lot of energy and require regular exercise.

 Additionally, compared to other breeds, boxers are more prone to mast cell malignancies, ulcerative colitis, and cardiac problems.